 Proper Sleep Hygiene

 Proper sleep hygiene is usually first addressed.
-To prevent daytime sleepiness or to rule out other types of sleep disorders, a person may first try setting a regular bedtime routine.
+To prevent daytime sleepiness or rule out other types of sleep disorders, a person may first try setting a regular bedtime routine.
 This includes falling asleep at the same time every night and spending a certain amount of time away from screen devices, such as phones or computers.
 Scheduling naps and avoiding alcohol is also recommended.

 Narcolepsy is usually treated with specific types of medication.
 While some rely on stimulating the brain to keep energy levels up, others trigger different receptors in the brain.
 Which one works best depends on the individual taking them.